Gerard161-Site/xplaincrypto/ARCHITECTURE.md

 2. **New Visualizations**: Define new visualization types in the configuration
 3. **New Data Sources**: Integrate additional APIs by adding new data modules
 4. **Custom Report Formats**: Support additional output formats beyond PDF

+## Resilience and Fault Tolerance

+The system includes multiple mechanisms to ensure robustness and handle failures gracefully:

+1. **Data Source Redundancy**:
+   - Multiple API sources (CoinGecko, CoinMarketCap, DeFiLlama) provide redundancy
+   - If one data source fails, others can fill in missing information

+2. **Web Research Fallback**:
+   - When web search is unavailable or returns no results, synthetic data is provided
+   - The populate_web_research_data function ensures all visualizations can be generated
+   - This prevents critical report sections from being empty or incomplete

+3. **Caching System**:
+   - Research results are cached to disk with timestamps
+   - Reports can be generated even when external APIs are temporarily unavailable
+   - Cache TTL (Time To Live) ensures data freshness while balancing API usage

+4. **Error Handling**:
+   - Graceful degradation when components fail
+   - Detailed logging of errors for debugging
+   - Fallback to default values when data is incomplete

+5. **Visualization Robustness**:
+   - Charts and tables adapt to available data
+   - Consistent styling even with different data sources
+   - Automatic handling of missing or invalid data points

+These features ensure that the system can produce complete, high-quality reports even under suboptimal conditions or when certain data sources are unavailable.